danielfm/django-flash/doc/source/usage.rst

 Flash-scoped objects: the default lifecycle
 ```````````````````````````````````````````

-First let's see a basic example of how Django-flash controls the
+First let's see a basic example of how Django-Flash controls the
 lifecycle of flash-scoped objects.
 Consider the following views::

     # URL: http://server/app/first